samou-uk/samou-uk/README.md

 # Sam Chusen Ou

 ## About
+- Mathematics/Financial Analysis & Risk Management student at the **University of Waterloo**
+  - Joint Statistics
-I’m a Mathematics student at the University of Waterloo (FARM + Joint Statistics, Minor in Computational Mathematics) focused on shipping real systems that move revenue, eliminate time waste, and scale decision-making.
+  - Minor in Computational Mathematics

+Focused on shipping real systems that move revenue, eliminate time waste & scale decision-making.

+- Currently working at **Fortune Foods** (family business)
-I currently work at **Fortune Foods**, the family business, where I deliberately focus my time when co-op isn’t the priority, transforming a traditional wholesale food business into a technology-driven operation — one internal tool, pipeline, and automation at a time.
+  - Deliberately focus my time here when co-op isn’t the priority
+  - Transforming a traditional wholesale food business into a technology-driven operation
+  - Building internal tools, data pipelines, and automation in a live production environment

 ## What I Do
 - Design and ship end-to-end data systems